archisvaze/capstone-1-backend/Readme.md

 - 1:50pm - Added Login Route
 - 2:15pm - initiated React App, setup up routes, header and nav
 - 2:36pm - working on Login page
+- 2:48pm - working on saving teacher after login
+- 3:06pm - creating new Route to show all quiz of a teacher
+- 4:10pm - new quiz can be created from client

+Milestone 2 Complete in: 2 hours 40 mins